galaxyproject/training-material/topics/variant-analysis/tutorials/sars-cov-2-variant-discovery/tutorial.md

 > {: .solution}
 {: .question}

-## Comparison between Pangolin and Nextclade clade assignations
+## Comparison between Pangolin and Nextclade clade assignments

-We can compare **Pangolin** and **Nextclade** clade assignations by extracting the interesting columns and join them into one dataset using on sample ids.
+We can compare **Pangolin** and **Nextclade** clade assignments by extracting interesting columns and joining them into a single dataset using sample ids.

 > ### {% icon hands_on %} Hands-on: Comparison clade assignations
 >